SS3D: End2End Self-Supervised 3D from Web Videos: Method

-If $F$ explains the matches better than $H$, then $r_F$ is small and the score is high, indicating strong parallax.\\ The video-level MVS score is the temporal average:

-High MVS indicates strong multi-view geometry.
-Low MVS indicates weak translation or mostly planar scene.
-See Appendix~\ref{sec:supp:mvs} for a discussion on the correlation between MVS proxy and real parallax in videos.
+A frame-level parallax score is computed by the ratio $\frac{r_H}{r_F}$, where $r_H$ and $r_F$ are the average errors over the $M$ correspondences for Homography and Fundamental matrix respectively, and finally the video-level $\text{MVSP}(v)$ score is the temporal average of $\frac{r_H}{r_F}$ over the frames of $v$.
+High MVSP indicates strong multi-view geometry.
+Low MVSP indicates weak translation or mostly planar scene.

-\paragraph{\textbf{Curriculum sampling}.} We use MVS to guide training: First, we remove videos with extremely weak geometric signal.
-Then, we train using high-MVS videos first, and progressively include lower-MVS videos as training becomes stable.\\ Let $F(\cdot)$ be the cumulative distribution function of MVS over the corpus.
+\paragraph{\textbf{Curriculum sampling}.} We use MVSP to guide training: First, we remove videos with extremely weak geometric signal.
+Then, we train using high-MVSP videos first, and progressively include lower-MVSP videos as training becomes stable.
+Let $F(\cdot)$ be the cumulative distribution function of MVSP over the corpus.
 For a threshold $\alpha \in [0,1]$, we define:

-Training starts with large $\alpha$ (strong geometry only) and gradually decreases $\alpha$ to include harder videos.\\ We show in Tab.~\ref{table:ablation_parallax_curr_kitti_nyu} and Appendix~\ref{sec:supp:mvs} that this curriculum stabilizes training and improves robustness.
+Training starts with large $\alpha$ (strong parallax only) and gradually decreases $\alpha$ to include harder videos.